 Provide Management Information

-MLROs report AML data to management when required.
-They also provide an annual report for the institution’s board on the firm's compliance efforts.
+MLROs regularly report to senior management and the board.
+They also provide a formal annual report for the institution’s board on the firm's compliance efforts.

 Solve Compliance Issues